Top 7 Nutrients to Support Heart Health

 We have been led to believe that calcium is the panacea for bone loss.
 While calcium is a critical aspect of healthy bones, there is massive oversight as to the process of forming bones.
 Calcium actually coordinates with magnesium, Vitamin D, and Vitamin K to ensure that it ends up in the bone.

 When these nutrients are not sufficient in the body, calcium will be much more likely to end up in the arteries in the form of plaques.
 Recent studies have backed this up by showing that solely supplementing with calcium can actually increase your risk of having a heart attack (3, 4).

 Having the critical cofactors necessary to ensure calcium ends up in bones, and not in the arteries, is critical to prevent heart disease.

 In addition to magnesium, Vitamin D, and Vitamin K, there are a range of nutrients that can lessen your chances of acquiring heart disease.
 These include flavonoids, polyphenols, electrolyte minerals, and healthy omega-3 fats.

 Flavonoids and other antioxidant compounds work by actively combatting the negative effects of inflammation and oxidative stress.
 Polyphenols help by actually promoting mitochondrial function, which as we discussed already, is extremely important for the heart.
 Minerals ensure proper conductance of electric signals, something the heart does constantly.
 And finally, omega-3 fatty acids are powerful anti-inflammatory agents that actually make up our cells.

 Together, a wide array of micronutrients can actually help to prevent heart disease from many different angles.
 This is why I recommend a ketogenic diet with plenty of plants and antioxidant-rich herbs and spices.
-Here are two great articles to dive into this further: What Are Micronutrients and How to Test Your Levels and Real Food Keto Diet
+Here are 2 great articles that dives into this further: What Are Micronutrients and How to Test Your Levels and Real Food Keto Diet